Huon Pine, Lagarastrobus franklinii, Australia’s oldest living tree which produces Tasmania’s iconic specialty timber.

-All Huon pine logs, limbwood and timber sold by Island Specialty Timbers and established Huon PIne sawmills originate from Huon Pine forests managed by Forestry Tasmania, the only legal source.
-Please do not purchase Huon pine timber or logs which could have been illegally removed from National Parks or State forests.
+All Huon pine logs, limbwood and timber sold by IST and established Huon pine sawmills and timber merchants originate from Huon pine forests managed by STT, the only legal source.
+Please do not purchase Huon pine timber or logs which could have been illegally removed from Tasmania’s National Parks, World Heritage Areas or State Forests.
+Huon pine forests do not occur on any private land in Tasmania.